Olesia-D/Online-Retail-Analysis/README.md

 Despite having both Online and In-store sales channels, cash payment methods are missing.
 If this were a real dataset, I would request inclusion of cash transactions for more accurate channel-specific analysis.

 ### Visualization
-I created an interactive dashboard in Tableau featuring the following metrics:
+I created visualizations of the following metrics:

 Revenue over time